ricky-kiva/augmentor-no-random/README.md

 from the command line.
 To view the CI tests that are run after each commit, see <https://travis-ci.org/mdbloice/Augmentor>.

-## Citing Augmentor
-If you find this package useful and wish to cite it, you can use

-Marcus D Bloice, Peter M Roth, Andreas Holzinger, Biomedical image augmentation using Augmentor, *Bioinformatics*, <https://doi.org/10.1093/bioinformatics/btz259>

 ## Asciicast

 Click the preview below to view a video demonstration of Augmentor in use: